CARTAvis/carta-archived/README.md

 p.s.
 Since `CARTAvis` is the old git repo name and used in some testing and building scripts, use new name `carta` may be OK when developing but may happen issues at other time, so just rename `carta` to `CARTAvis` when git cloning.

-## Download and install latest Qt Creator (4.2.x) + Qt 5.3.2 library
+## Download and install + Qt 5.3.2 library + latest Qt Creator (4.2.x)

 CARTA uses Qt 5.3.2 and it uses QtWebKit which exists in Qt 5.3, 5.4.
 Prebuilt Qt 5.5 installer does not QtWebkit but can be built from 5.5 source code.
 After 5.6, QtWebKit is replaced by QtWebEngine which is based on Chronium.

-It is encouraged to use newest IDE to get more good developement features.
+It is encouraged to use newest IDE to get more good development features.
+You can use only command line without Qt Creator, or use the other IDE, such as **Eclipse** or **IntelliJ IDEA**.

 cd `your-carta-work`, then